kin0025/COSC1076-A1/readme.txt

 position.
 This it to make it easier to see the current player when the board is displayed, and to allow move markers to be printed based upon this assumption

+A Singleplayer mode was added where one player is a computer.
+This is entirely contained in the end of game.c (functional splitting be dammed) and contains mainly duplicated code from the main function, as boolean flags could not be added to the initial functions to tell the game what kind of players are playing.
+This functionality is enabled through setting ENABLE_SP to TRUE in shared.h